 The Audit Committee of the Board was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee our corporate accounting and financial reporting processes and audits of its financial statements.
 For this purpose, the Audit Committee performs several functions and meets regularly with the Company's internal auditor and independent registered public accounting firm in separate executive sessions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the Company's independent auditor; determines whether to recommend retaining, or to terminate, the engagement of the independent auditors or to appoint and engage a new independent auditor; reviews and recommends the retention of the independent auditor to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditor on the Company's audit engagement team as required by law; reviews and approves or disapproves transactions between the Company and any related persons; confers with management, and the Company's independent registered public accounting firm, as appropriate, regarding the effectiveness of internal control over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The Audit Committee also monitors compliance with legal and regulatory requirements and our cyber security strategy and governance framework to continually assess risk.
-The Audit Committee met four times during 2022.
+The Audit Committee evaluates the performance of and assesses the qualifications of the Company's independent auditor; determines whether to recommend retaining, or to terminate, the engagement of the independent auditors or to appoint and engage a new independent auditor; reviews and recommends the retention of the independent auditor to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditor on the Company's audit engagement team as required by law; reviews and approves or disapproves transactions between the Company and any related persons; confers with management, and the Company's independent registered public accounting firm, as appropriate, regarding the effectiveness of internal control over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting or auditing matters; meets to review the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Audit Committee also monitors compliance with legal and regulatory requirements as well as data privacy, technology and information security, including cybersecurity, and back-up of information systems and governance framework to continually assess risk.
+The Audit Committee met five times during 2023.

-Our Audit Committee consists of Lisa M. Giles, Robert Wills and Michael Tomsicek.
-Our Board has determined that all members of the Audit Committee are financially literate and are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+As of the date of this proxy statement, our Audit Committee consists of Lisa M. Giles, Robert Wills, Andrew Saik and Michael Tomsicek.
+Our Board has determined that all current members of the Audit Committee are financially literate and are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The chair of our Audit Committee is Michael Tomsicek.
 Our Board has determined that Mr. Tomsicek is an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulations S-K. Our Board has also determined that each member of our Audit Committee can read and understand fundamental financial statements, in accordance with applicable requirements.
 In arriving at these determinations, the Board has examined each Audit Committee member's scope of experience and the nature of their employment in the corporate finance sector.
 See "-Nominees for Election to the Board" above.

-The Audit Committee charter is available on our website at www.investors.milestonepharma.com (under the tab "Governance" and under the subtab "Governance Documents"), or in Appendix A entitled "Charter of the Audit Committee" in the Canadian prospectus filed on May 13, 2019 on SEDAR at www.sedar.com.
+The Audit Committee charter is available on our website at investors.milestonepharma.com (under the tab "Governance" and under the subtab "Governance Documents"), or in Appendix A entitled "Charter of the Audit Committee" in the Canadian prospectus filed on May 13, 2019 on SEDAR at www.sedar.com.